Movatterモバイル変換

 Until 1975, Metcalf's comet was expected to appear no brighter than magnitude 18, although no attempts were made to find the comet due to unfavorable conditions.[9]
 In 7 January 1991,Howard J. Brewington discovered a new comet within the constellationCetus,[b] which was verified byAlan Hale in the same night.[10]
 Following additional observations byKatsuhito Ohtsuka andRobert H. McNaught between 7 and 9 January 1991,Brian G. Marsden noted that the orbit of Brewington's comet strongly resembled that of Metcalf's comet in 1906, concluding that they are one and the same object.[11]
 It is later determined that the previous calculations for the 1914 and 1922 apparitions were off by a few days and a couple months respectively, which caused the failure of this comet's recovery during those apparitions.[7]

-Analysis of its light-curve revealed that during its 1991 apparition, comet Metcalf–Brewington had just experienced a massive outburst that brightened up the comet by 11 magnitudes![12]
-It was later determined that it might be caused by thermal stresses on an exposed ice pocket rich inhydrogen cyanide (HCN) gas, which cracked the crust of its nucleus during perihelion.[12]
+Analysis of its light-curve revealed that during its 1991 apparition, comet Metcalf–Brewington had experienced a massive outburst that had brightened the comet by 11 magnitudes, or a factor of 25,000.[12]
+It was later determined that it might have been caused by thermal stresses on an exposed ice pocket rich inhydrogen cyanide (HCN) gas, which cracked the crust of its nucleus during perihelion.[12]

 Recent observations